vaibhav-raj/nodejs-interview-questions/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

+## Q. ***How to import a module in Node.js?***

+We use the require module to import the External libraries in Node.js.
+The result returned by require() is stored in a variable which is used to invoke the functions using the dot notation.

 ## Q. ***List types of Http requests supported by Node.js?***

 The HTTP core module is a key module to Node.js networking.